 Other trading posts are known to have existed near the pass at that time, but Robidoux’s is the one most often mentioned in diaries.

-Located just east of the trail, this trading post was established in 1851 by a French family named Robidoux who were engaging in free trade with the Plains Indians.
-The Robidoux Brothers: Joseph, Antoine, Louis, Michael and Isadore visited here and farther west trapping and trading with many tribes as early as 1822.
-This trading post sometimes referred to as the “winter quarters” followed an earlier trading post and blacksmith shop just north of this location.
-Robidoux sold a variety of goods and provided blacksmith services for travelers.
-Research indicates that Antoine, son of Joseph III resided here as the post clerk with his Indian wife and children until 1853.
-Robidoux Pass is designated as a National Historic Landmark in 1961.
+Located just east of the trail, this trading post was established in 1851 by a French family named Robidoux, who were engaging in free trade with the Plains Indians.
+The Robidoux Brothers: Joseph, Antoine, Louis, Michael, and Isadore visited here and farther west, trapping and trading with many tribes as early as 1822.
+This trading post, sometimes referred to as the “winter quarters,” followed an earlier trading post and blacksmith shop just north of this location.
+Robidoux sold various goods and provided blacksmith services for travelers.
+Research indicates that Antoine, son of Joseph III, resided here as the post clerk with his Indian wife and children until 1853.
+Robidoux Pass was designated as a National Historic Landmark in 1961.

 Scotts Bluff

-Thanks to the efforts of the US Army, Mitchell Pass, a much shorter route that passes through the center of Scotts Bluff, opened in 1851.
-It had not been possible to get wagons through this pass until that time.
-Once this happened, Robidoux Pass was no longer used.
+Thanks to the efforts of the US Army, Mitchell Pass, a much shorter route, was created to pass through the center of Scotts Bluff.
+It opened in 1851.
+Wagons had not been able to pass through this pass until then, and once this happened, the Robidoux Pass was no longer used.

-Look closely at the image above, on the right side of the above image, you can see wagon ruts.
+Look closely at the image above.
+On the right side of the image, you can see wagon ruts.

-Very few pioneers who reached Scotts Bluff ever actually scaled the cliffs to see these amazing aerial views.
-I think it give an interesting perspective of the difficulties these pioneers faced driving a wagon train through this area.
+Few pioneers who reached Scotts Bluff ever scaled the cliffs to see these amazing aerial views.
+This gives an interesting perspective of the difficulties these pioneers faced driving a wagon train through this area.

 Part of the Wildcat Hills, Scotts Bluff is an isolated remnant of the ancient high plains.
-20 million years ago, the surfaces of the plains surrounding the bluff were the same height as the bluffs.
-About 5 million years ago, the Platte River and its tributaries began to erode the soil and rock creating these canyons that grew wider and wider.
+Twenty million years ago, the surfaces of the plains surrounding the bluff were the same height as the bluffs.
+About five million years ago, the Platte River and its tributaries began to erode the soil and rock, creating canyons that grew wider and wider.

 From Scott's Bluff, it was a race against time to get across the Rocky Mountains before cold weather set in.
 The pioneers faced even more hardships on the way.
 Wagons began to break down.
 Food supplies diminished.
 Cattle and horses gave out.
 Many emigrants died along the way.